Fornication/Arkays-Commandment/README.md

 ### Tweaking the ENB

-The ENB that comes with Tinvaak has been tweaked to balance performance with visuals.
-However, if you wish to make changes follow the information below.
+By default, Tinvaak ships with two ENB profiles that have been custom tweaked to match the modlist.
+These are [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876) and [Ruvaak Dahmaan](https://www.nexusmods.com/skyrimspecialedition/mods/6009).
+If you wish to make changes to them to better suit your visual preferences, follow the information below.

 Open the console with `~` before doing edits, so you're not randomly swinging weapons around while editing the ENB.